cerebral/cerebral/README.md

 ```
 When you return a **promise** from an action it will become an **async action**.
 The next action will not be triggered until the async action is done.
 The value you return in a promise is passed to the next action.
 You will not be able to **remember** during an async action, but you will be able to **remember** synchronously when it is done.
 Any mutations to the **cerebral** outside of a signal or in an async callback will throw an error.

-Note that we never return state from one action that can be mutated in the next.
-To reference the same object across actions we use `cerebral.ref()`.
-This is cerebrals own internal referencing which is helpful both to you as a developer, but also internals of cerebral depends on it.
+Note that values returned from actions will be frozen.
+You can not change them in the next action.
+This is due to Cerebrals immutable environment.
+You can use `cerebral.ref()` to create references on objects to extract them from the cerebral.

-### Facets
+### Map
 *cerebral.js*
 ```js
 import Cerebral from 'cerebral';